 Create a text file using a simple text editor like Notepad, and name it SimConnect.ini.
 Place it in the special flight simulator sub-folder beneath your Documents folder.
-Depending on which flight sim version you are using, this sub-folder will either be called Flight Simulator X Files, Flight Simulator X - Steam Edition Files, or Prepar3D v3 Files.
+Depending on which flight sim version you are using, this sub-folder will either be called Flight Simulator X Files, Flight Simulator X - Steam Edition Files, Prepar3D v3 Files, or.
+Flight Sim World.
 (If you already have a file by that name in the sub-folder, open it in your editor instead of creating a new one).

 Edit the file so it contains the text shown below.
 The file= line can be customized to point to any folder that is convenient for you.